pmnry/StochasticVol/README.md

 # StochasticVol
 MonteCarlo Methods for Stochastic Volatility

-Extension of a course project for "MonteCarlo Simulations" course at ENSAE Paristech.
+Extension of a group course project for "MonteCarlo Simulations" course at ENSAE Paristech.